L061N/Login-custom-overlays/README.md

   <img src="Images/Dash-Pit.png" width="350"/>
 </p>

-All those boxes are customizable per-car by editting the javascript files in the overlay.

 ## Setup Cover

 For streamers, shows an animation that hides your car setup values when entering the garage.